Leikaab/apiconfig/apiconfig/testing/integration/README.md

 # apiconfig.testing.integration

+## Module Description

 Utilities for end-to-end tests of **apiconfig** based clients.
-The package contains helpers for spinning up mock HTTP servers and convenient pytest fixtures so integrations can be validated without hitting real services.
+The package provides helpers for spinning up mock HTTP servers and convenient pytest fixtures so integrations can be validated without hitting real services.
+These helpers are separate from the unit test helpers because they rely on external tools and focus on full request flows instead of isolated functions.

 ## Navigation